Repentance from what?

 "Paul" (Acts 17:22) said that "God, (as to) the present (things), is-commanding people (that) everyone everywhere REPENT.
 BECAUSE He-set (a) day on which He-is-about TO-JUDGE the world IN RIGHTEOUSNESS" (Acts 17:30-31).

-The same "Paul" (Romans 1:1) indicated that this judgment in righteousness, which he linked to why people had to "REPENT" (Acts 17:30), will be according to their works, whether GOOD or BAD, as he wrote about the "RIGHTEOUS-JUDGMENT (of) God, Who will-give-back (to) each (one) ACCORDING TO HIS WORKS — (to) the (ones) seeking glory and honor and incorruptibility in-accordance-with endurance (in) GOOD WORK, (He will-give-back) eternal life" (Romans 2:5-7) but "(He will-give-back) affliction and distress upon every soul (of) the person COMMITTING EVIL" (Romans 2:9).
-From this, it may be implied that people would need to REPENT FROM COMMITTING EVIL
+The same "Paul" (Romans 1:1) indicated that this judgment in righteousness, which he linked to why people had to "REPENT" (Acts 17:30), will be according to their WORKS, whether GOOD or EVIL, as he wrote about the "RIGHTEOUS-JUDGMENT (of) God, Who will-give-back (to) each (one) ACCORDING TO HIS WORKS — (to) the (ones) seeking glory and honor and incorruptibility in-accordance-with endurance (in) GOOD WORK, (He will-give-back) eternal life" (Romans 2:5-7) but "(He will-give-back) affliction and distress upon every soul (of) the person COMMITTING EVIL" (Romans 2:9).

 "Paul" (Acts 26:1) said that he "was-declaring (to) the (ones) both in Damascus first and (in) Jerusalem, and (throughout) all the country (of) Judea, and (to) the Gentiles (that they should) REPENT and turn to God, doing works worthy (of) REPENTANCE" (Acts 26:20).